 The Academic Community of Excellence equips underrepresented students with the strategies, tools, and resources to apply to master’s and doctoral programs.
-Students are informed of how to strategically maximize their college years and establish mentorship connections in ways that can strengthen their preparation, application, and enrollment in graduate and professional school.
+Students learn to strategically maximize their college years and establish mentorship connections in ways that can strengthen their preparation, application, and enrollment in graduate and professional school.

-ACE also encourages scholars to be conscious, critical thinkers and to consider their part in the advancement of underserved communities.
-The program achieves this by educating scholars about issues of graduate educational access, equity, and diversity.
-Also, ACE promotes cross-generational mentorship and service to others by facilitating opportunities for scholars to mentor high school students and to be supported by experienced alumni and their peers.
+ACE encourages scholars to be conscious, critical thinkers and to consider their part in advancing the progress of underserved communities.
+Also, ACE promotes mentorship and service by facilitating opportunities for scholars to support high school students.
+ACE scholars may also receive support from experienced alumni and their peers.

 The tenets of ACE are:

-- Educational consciousness: a recognition of the benefits of obtaining a postgraduate degree, the factors that promote and impede graduate access and inclusion, and the importance of expanding the higher education pipeline and diversifying professional sectors.
+- Educational consciousness: recognizing the benefits of obtaining a postgraduate degree, the factors that promote and impede graduate access and inclusion, and the importance of expanding the higher education pipeline and diversifying professional sectors.

 - Service and civic engagement: a commitment to investing in and supporting the progress of one another as well as other underserved communities at the pre-collegiate, collegiate, local, and national levels.